lingyielia/PUI2017_lz1714/HW9_lz1714/review_from_lz1714_to_ep2247.md

 #### CLARITY:
 * This map is easy to read, with every point represents a location.
 * title, label, axis are all clear.
 Font sizes are large enough.
-* As the public recycling bins have two types: __green bins__ for recycle newspapers, magazines, and mixed paper; __blue bins__ for recycle metal, glass bottles and jars, rigid plastic containers, and food and beverage cartons [1].
+* As the public recycling bins have two types: __green bins__ for recycling newspapers, magazines, and mixed paper; __blue bins__ for recycling metal, glass bottles and jars, rigid plastic containers, and food and beverage cartons [1].
 For people knowing this, the blue color may cause misunderstanding.
-They might thought this map tells locations of blue bins only before carefully read the caption.
+They might think this map tells locations of blue bins only before carefully read the caption.
 * It would be even better if the data source been stated.

 #### AESTHETIC: